-- must provide the data subject with an electronic or hard copy of the personal data requested, unless any exemption to the provision of that data applies by law (for example, where the information includes personal data of third parties) and include information on how the personal data provided is processed by the Association; or - where the Association does not hold the personal data sought by the data subject, must confirm that is does not hold any of the requested personal data to the data subject as soon as practically possible, and in any event, not later than one month form the date on which the request was made.

-5.3 Where staff receive a request from an individual that relates to their personal data and they are not authorised to handle such a request, staff must immediately notify the Data Protection Officer of the request.
-The Data Protection Legislation only gives the Association 30 days to respond to requests so staff should not delay in notifying the Data Protection Officer.

-5.4 Data subjects can seek to exercise the above rights against the Association in writing, by email or verbally.
+- must provide the data subject with an electronic or hard copy of the personal data requested, unless any exemption to the provision of that data applies by law (for example, where the information includes personal data of third parties) and include information on how the personal data provided is processed by LCR; or - where LCR does not hold the personal data sought by the data subject, must confirm that is does not hold any of the requested personal data to the data subject as soon as practically possible, and in any event, not later than one month form the date on which the request was made. - 5.3 Where staff receive a request from an individual that relates to their personal data and they are not authorised to handle such a request; staff must immediately notify the Data Protection Officer of the request.
+The Data Protection Legislation only gives LCR 30 days to respond to requests so staff should not delay in notifying the Data Protection Officer. - 5.4 Data subjects can seek to exercise the above rights against LCR in writing, by email or verbally.
 Such requests do not have to refer to the legislation, 'data protection' or 'personal data' and often requests may cite the incorrect legislation (for example, they may refer to 'freedom of information' where they are seeking access to their own personal data).
-The Association must ensure that we recognise requests under the Data Protection Legislation so that the Association complies with the relevant statutory obligations.

-5.5 More information on data subject rights is included within the Association's data subject requests procedure.
+LCR must ensure that we recognise requests under the Data Protection Legislation so that LCR complies with the relevant statutory obligations. - 5.5 More information on data subject rights is included within LCR's data subject requests procedure.